brian-team/brian/README.txt

 	Fully worked through tutorials on using Brian.
 These can be read through in the documentation too.

-benchmarks
-	Currently includes Scilab and Matlab versions of the CUBA and COBA examples, and a C++ version of the CUBA example.

 ==== Usage and Documentation ===============================================

 See the documentation in the extras download, or online: